CrowCpp/Crow/docs/guides/streaming.md

 synchronous provider setter or a static-file setter afterward releases the asynchronous provider.
 The response therefore has one body source.

+Installing an empty `async_chunk_provider_t` still selects asynchronous streaming.
+When Crow reaches the provider invocation, it treats the missing callable as a provider failure: the connection closes without a terminating frame, and the completion handler runs exactly once with `clean == false`.

 ## Completion handler

 To find out how the transfer ended (to release the source of the data, or to log